Kuissential EvenGrind Review and Grind Comparison

 The Kuissential EvenGrind’s Kickstarter

-I backed the Kuissential EvenGrind and finally, after a series of production delays, received it in December of 2015.
+I backed the Kuissential EvenGrind and finally, after a series of production delays, received it in December.

 CSC_0120